 Our business is subject to numerous risks, as discussed more fully in the section entitled "Risk Factors" immediately following this prospectus summary.
-At June 30, 2014 we had an accumulated deficit of \$150 million and held cash and cash equivalents of \$13.7 million.
-During June 2014 we completed an equity offering which raised gross proceeds totaling \$8.0 million.
-We believe that these resources and the cash to be generated from expected product sales will be sufficient to meet our projected operating requirements for at least the next twelve months.
+At December 31, 2014 we had an accumulated deficit of \$154 million and held cash and cash equivalents of \$9.2 million.
+We believe that these resources and the cash to be generated from expected product sales will be sufficient to meet our projected operating requirements through the third quarter of 2015.
 We continue to face significant challenges and uncertainties and, as a result, our available capital resources may be consumed more rapidly than currently expected.
-Accordingly, we will need to raise additional funds to support our operating and capital needs beyond the next twelve months.
+Accordingly, we will need to raise additional funds to support our operating and capital needs beyond the third quarter of 2015.
 However, we may not be able to secure such financing in a timely manner or on favorable terms, if at all.
 Without additional funds, we may be forced to delay, scale back or eliminate some of our sales and marketing efforts, research and development activities, or other operations and potentially delay product development in an effort to provide sufficient funds to continue our operations.